learn-co-curriculum/dsc-pca-covariance-matrix-eigendecomp/README.md

 <img src="images/covmat.png" width=350>

 - Down the main diagonal, we can see that the covariance value is between one of the dimensions and itself.
 These are the variances for that dimension

-- Since $cov(a,b) = cov(b,a)$, the matrix is symmetrical around the main diagonal
+- Since $cov(a,b) = cov(b,a)$, the matrix is symmetric about the main diagonal